Concordium/concordium-node-sdk-js/packages/common/README.md

 };
 ```

-Note that if build using cargo-concordium `1.0.0`, the version should be added to the payload.
+Note that if built using cargo-concordium `1.0.0`, the version should be added to the payload.
 In `2.0.0` and newer, the version is prepended into the module itself.
 To deploy a V0 module, which has been built with cargo-concordium version below 2,
 you should add the version field to the payload:
 ```js
 const deployModule: DeployModulePayload = {